 Here is the list you need to hand them outlining the importance of good lash aftercare:

-Wash lashes immediately: Gone are those days when washing lashes was a controversial topic.
+- Wash lashes immediately: Gone are those days when washing lashes was a controversial topic.
 The lash industry has evolved over the years, and so has the quality and formulation of the adhesives used.
 The key ingredient used in lash adhesives is cyanoacrylate which cures depending on the humidity levels in the air.
-Therefore, the drying time of your glue depends mainly on your room temperature; the warmer the temperature, the quicker it will cure, which means your client can wash their lashes immediately.
-As the last step to ensure the glue is dry, use a portable eyelash fan before washing their lashes.
+Therefore, the drying time of the glue depends mainly on the temperature; the warmer the temperature, the quicker it will cure, which means you can wash their lashes immediately!
 Quite contrary to belief, washing eyelashes thoroughly and immediately reduces the chance of a reaction.

-Be cautious: Unlike standard advice, we say go for a swim, skinny dipping in the wild, or relax in the pool.
-While the harmful effects of chlorine in water on extensions are not confirmed, oil in the sunscreen will have an adverse impact, so ensure you wash your lashes thoroughly.
+- Be cautious: Unlike standard advice, we say go for a swim, skinny dipping in the wild, or relax in the pool.
+While the harmful effects of chlorine in water on extensions are not confirmed, sunscreen can have an adverse impact, so ensure you wash your lashes thoroughly.
 Similarly, if you sleep on your stomach, invest in a satin or silk pillow to avoid your lashes getting yanked.
 However, we recommend you sleep on your back or side if you want to keep those beauties looking perfect.

-Avoid: You don't need lash lifts and lash curlers if you have got extensions done.
+- Avoid: You don't need lash lifts and lash curlers if you have got extensions.
 Don't abuse your beautifully applied extensions; they can only take so much!
 And more so, these treatments will cause damage to your lashes.

 Remind your clients that, like everything else, their lashes are not forever, and therefore to maintain them, they need to return for their infill on a 2 to 3-week cycle.